learn-co-curriculum/react-hooks-state/README.md

 To update state, we must use the `setState` function returned by `useState`, so that changes to state cause our components to re-render.

-Also, setting state is _asynchronous_, so any updates to state that are based on the current value of state should be made using the callback syntax.
+Also, because setting state is _asynchronous_, if you need to make any updates to state that are based on the current value of state, you should use the callback syntax.

 ## Resources